St. John's, DePaul to make their game Maggie Dixon Classic

 ''I think she should be celebrated.
 It shouldn't go away,'' Tartamella said. ''Someone to pass away that young in this profession is crazy.
 For what she did at Army, she deserves to be honored.''

-Dixon's parents will attend Tuesday's game, and a video tribute will be played.
+Dixon's parents, Jim and Marge, as well as her sister, Julie, will attend the game, and a video tribute will be shown.
+The teams will wear T-shirts during warm-ups honoring Dixon.

 Her brother, TCU coach Jaime Dixon, has been instrumental in making the Maggie Dixon Classic one of the premier events in the sport.
 He won't be able to attend this year but is thrilled the game is continuing.